vuejs/docs/src/guide/computed.md

 ### Computed vs Watched Property

-Vue does provide a more generic way to observe and react to data changes on a current active instance: **watch properties**.
+Vue does provide a more generic way to observe and react to data changes on a current active instance: <b>watch properties</b>.
 When you have some data that needs to change based on some other data, it is tempting to overuse `watch` - especially if you are coming from an AngularJS background.
 However, it is often a better idea to use a computed property rather than an imperative `watch` callback.
 Consider this example:

 ```html
 <div id="demo">{{ fullName }}</div>